-The Driver, released in 1978, was Hill’s second film as a director, and it was a flop at the time, like so many cult films before and since.
+The Driver, released in 1978, was Hill’s second film as a director, and in cult fashion, it was a flop at the time.
 When the moderator asked Hill if it had been a blow to his career, Hill responded that he lucked out: by the time The Driver flopped, he had already begun shooting The Warriors, which became a hit.
 “In Hollywood, you’re as good as your last film,” Hill said, before adding, “In Europe, you’re as good as your best.”

 I can’t speak to the ins and outs of European financing, though it’s certainly what kept David Lynch and Brian De Palma going as Hollywood lumbered into the 21st century.
 The occasion for this retrospective was the opening of Hill’s latest film, the gender-bending thriller The Assignment (2017), which barely got released here.
 But I can absolutely say that another place where you’re as good as your best film is rep houses like the Aero, where anyone who has signed a classic, let alone several, is always guaranteed a hero’s welcome.
 The night before, the Aero had shown The Warriors.
 I couldn’t make it, due to a cruel twist of scheduling.
-But given the large crowd that turned out for The Driver, and given how much more famous The Warriors is, it must have been a scene.
+But given the large crowd that turned out for The Driver, it must have been a scene.

 The Driver is action stripped bare, a seminal stepping stone in cinema’s continuing fascination with the adventures of a nameless, lonesome badass.
 Ryan O’Neal stars as a getaway driver—sharp, professional, cold, expensive, the best in the business—with Bruce Dern as the cop hell-bent on being the man to catch him.
 As the moderator was quick to note, the film seems to point the way to so much Hollywood genre cinema that followed.
 Michael Mann, for one: the strong and silent crooks-with-a-code of Heat (1995), Thief (1981), Collateral (2004), and on and on.
 Nicolas Winding Refn’s Drive (2011): at first overpraised, now over-bashed, and bowing reverently to what Hill was doing 30 years earlier.
 And Edgar Wright’s Baby Driver (2017), opening in theaters today with Wright on the record as a Hill fan.